Neptune in astrology describes the part of life where something feels meaningful, beautiful, and hard to pin down.

 Western tropical astrology treats Neptune as the modern ruler of Pisces.
 Traditional astrology assigned Jupiter to Pisces; most contemporary astrologers use both: Jupiter for expansiveness and faith, Neptune for mysticism, dissolution, and transcendence.
 (Note: Sidera uses western/tropical astrology, where sign assignments are based on seasonal positions, not the sidereal zodiac.)

-Neptune was discovered in 1846, making it the first planet located through mathematical prediction before visual confirmation an appropriately Neptunian beginning for a planet that operates through intuition before fact.
+Neptune was discovered in 1846, making it the first planet located through mathematical prediction before visual confirmation: an appropriately Neptunian beginning for a planet that often works through intuition before fact.

 For a full map of how Neptune fits alongside the other planets, see the planets in astrology guide.